unionai/unionai-docs/source/getting-started/machine-learning-example.md

 ```

 The `requirements.txt` contain the same dependencies we used to configure our local development environment.
 The Union hosted image builder builds the image based
-on the `ImageSpec` specification and use that image for the machine learning workflow.
+on the `ImageSpec` specification and uses that image for the machine learning workflow.

-The `get_dataset` task uses a cache the data outputs of the task:
+The `get_dataset` task uses a cache of the data outputs of the task:

 ```{rli} https://raw.githubusercontent.com/unionai/examples/main/guides/01_getting_started/ml_workflow/ml_workflow.py
 :language: python
 :lines: 41-52
 ```

-`get_dataset` returns the train and test data as pandas DataFrames which gets cached by Union.
+`get_dataset` returns the training and test data as pandas DataFrames which gets cached by Union.
 With caching, future executions of the workflow will use the cached data instead of running
 the task again.